Evaluating the Effectiveness of your Safety Training.

 For workplace safety training to be truly effective, continual training and evaluation are important.
 You must constantly observe your employees and remind them about safe workplace practices.
 Additionally review your key performance indicators (KPIs) before and after training to compare your data.
 This evaluation later is crucial for measuring long term retention and application of knowledge.

 It is important to provide additional training whenever there are changes to policies, such as: –

 - Duties and tasks

 Often overlooked is measuring the impact and effectiveness of workplace safety training.
-Only through carefully evaluating the efficiency of your safety programs, will your business be able to use training to successfully target potential skills gaps within the business.
+Only through carefully evaluating the efficiency of your health & safety management system, will your business be able to use training to successfully target potential skills gaps within the business.

 For help on improving or creating a successful safety training program for your business, feel free to contact us.